turi-code/userguide/deployment/pipeline-hadoop-setup.md

 #### Prerequisites

-##### GraphLab Create
-We assume that you already downloaded and installed GraphLab Create on a client machine.
-For more information see [Getting Started](https://dato.com/learn/userguide/install.html).
+We assume that you already downloaded and installed GraphLab Create on a machine that you will use to interact with your Dato Distributed deployment.
+This can, but doesn't have to be the same machine you used for downloading and installing Dato Distributed.
+For more information on obtaining and installing GraphLab Create see [Getting Started](https://dato.com/learn/userguide/install.html).

-You will also need a valid product key, which you download separately from Dato Distributed.

-You need to download Dato Distributed from [dato.com](TODO: insert reference).
-Note that you will need about 400MB of free space to locally store the package.
+You will need the Dato Distributed package as well as a Dato Distributed product key.
+Both can be obtained on the [installation page on dato.com](https://dato.com/download/install-dato-distributed.html).

 You install Dato Distributed from a host that can access the cluster, which usually means to use the Hadoop client tool, together with the appropriate YARN configuration files.
 After downloading the Dato Distributed package, you unpack it on this machine.
 Currently Dato Distributed can only be setup from a Mac or Linux machine (not from a Windows machine).